 Yes.
 Many rental car companies do offer discounts for long-term rentals.
 Additionally Peugeot offers a short-term lease program which allows travelers to France to drive a factory-new vehicle for 21 days or longer.
 Auto Europe has a special arrangement with Peugeot which allows us to provide our customers with unparalleled rates on this exciting European car lease option.
 If you're going to be in France for more than 3 weeks you might as well be driving a brand new car!

 Auto Europe recommends that drivers keep their paperwork in a safe place within their rental car.
 This includes the rental agreement, relevant insurance paperwork and fuel receipts - anything that might be needed should you run into a disagreement with the supplier or get into a car accident while driving in France.

 If you do find a better deal on a French rental car there's good news: Auto Europe offers a best-rate guarantee which means if you find a lower rate for a comparable rental we invite you to complete our Guaranteed Best Rate form and we will give you a better deal.
 Not only does this save you money, it also provides you with the peace of mind which comes with knowing you've received the best deal in the industry.

 Auto Europe's France car rental rates include unlimited liability and fire insurance.
 Drivers could also consider purchasing supplemental insurance such as collision damage waiver (CDW) or personal injury insurance.
 Some credit cards do offer rental car insurance as part of their perks but it's important to verify the exact coverage.
 Do your homework in advance so that you're sure you're covered in the event that something does go wrong.
-For more information visit our France car rental insurance page.

 Learn More & Get Inspired: Complete France Travel Guide